-Four of Milwaukee's most popular cultural destinations offer free admission on specific days throughout the year.
-This is great for those who are on a budget or who lack memberships (members receive free admission with an annual fee).
+You can visit many of Milwaukee's museums, parks and the zoo for free.
+Milwaukee, Wisconsin's most popular cultural destinations offer free admission on specific days throughout the year.
+This is good news for those who are on a budget or who lack memberships (members receive free admission with an annual fee).

 Milwaukee Art Museum

 The Milwaukee Art Museum, one of the largest art museums in the United States, is an architectural landmark, comprised of three buildings designed by three famous architects: Eero Saarinen, David Kahler, and Santiago Calatrava.
 The museum houses 25,000 works of art.

 The museum offers free admission to children 12 and under every day and free for everyone the first Thursday of every month.
 The museum participates in the Blue Star Museum program which, on a year to year basis, offers free museum entry to the nation’s active-duty military personnel and their families, including National Guard and Reserve, from Memorial Day weekend through Labor Day.

 Be sure and time your visit to see the massive Burke Brise Soleil (“wings”) on the rooftop of the museum open at 10 a.m., flap at noon, and close when the museum closes (weather permitting).

 The Mitchell Park Horticultural Conservatory is known as "The Domes."
 The dome structures are actually the world's only conoidal glass houses and serve as the glass conservatory for the plants and event venue.
 Located just west of downtown Milwaukee, at The Domes, you can experience a desert oasis, a tropical jungle, and floral gardens.

 The Show Dome, included with general admission, is transformed five times a year with a seasonal display.
 Each Show Dome display has a specific theme and plants on display are selected specifically for that theme.
 Shows last from six to 14 weeks.